MichaelSeeberger/Subtitle-Editor/README.md

 ```

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
-This is to ensure that the same work is not done by multiple people.
+This is to ensure that the same work is not being done by multiple people.

 ### Not a Developer?
 If you are not a developer, you can still contribute: